Cedric-Perauer/Deep-Learning/README.md

 # Deep-Learning
-+ This Repo contains Deep Learning projects as well as some utils and rewrites
++ This Repo contains Deep Learning projects which mostly implement architectures from scratch
++ Util functions for label preprocessing (mostly object detection) are also included, but not well documented